Current Oncology Landscape

 In an effort to obtain a full picture of the oncology workforce, ASCO is collecting in-depth data through the ASCO Workforce Information System (WIS).
 The WIS provides a mechanism for ongoing data collection and reporting on the current status of the oncologist workforce.
 Specifically, the WIS provides a mechanism for assembling the latest available data on oncologist supply and cancer incidence and prevalence.
 (Find out more about the workforce study on the ASCO Workforce Initiatives page).

-Minority physicians have a greater tendency than non-minority physicians to practice in communities designated as physician shortage areas, according to a 2003 report from the U.S. Department of Health and Human Services Health Resources and Services Administration.
+Minority physicians have a greater tendency than non-minority physicians to practice in communities designated as physician shortage areas, according to a 2008 report from the U.S. Department of Health and Human Services Health Resources and Services Administration.
+According to the AAMC report, Hispanic or Latino medical students are increasingly interested in practicing medicine in underserved communities, with interest increasing from 33% in 2005 to 39% in 2015.
 A diverse physician workforce also brings increased cultural competency and engenders trust and comfort in patients.
 Therefore, recruiting oncologists from diverse backgrounds provides increased and improved clinical oncology care to underserved communities.